iotaledger/iota-wiki/docs/learn/wallets/firefly-wallet.md

 ### What is an internal transfer?
 Is it different from a normal transaction?

-An internal transfer is the same as a normal transaction, it’s just made between your own wallets; it's also handled entirely on the Tangle.
-Here, it's simply easier to perform as the address doesn’t need to be input by you!
+An internal transfer is the same as a normal transaction, it is just made between your own wallets; it is also handled entirely on the Tangle.
+It is easier to perform because you don't need to input the address.

 ### I have forgotten my device pin.
 How do I recover my Ledger?